Getting a Disabled Parking Permit and Getting Over Stigma

 It's a no-brainer.
 But when it comes to taking care of me, that's an entirely different story.

+It doesn't hurt to ask.
 It was a few months after the new pain and swelling started in from ankles to toes.
-The pain was documented by my GI, the doctor running the infusion center, and primary doctor.
-I had started a biologic; my first.
-It wasn’t helping that portion of inflammation for very long.
+The pain was documented by my GI, the doctor running the infusion center, and the primary doctor.
+I had started a biologic, my first.
+It wasn't helping that portion of inflammation for very long.

 Okay, maybe I do know.
 I was afraid of taking a needed spot from someone who needed it more.
 I worried I would take a spot from someone in a wheelchair, someone with a more severe heart condition, a disabled mother who also has to manage a stroller.
 The list goes on.
 I am a worrywart for everyone else.
 And then there was the other worry.

-Even way back in 2013, nastygrams were left on vehicles’ side view mirror.
+The internet is a pool of cruel stories when you look for them.
+Even way back in 2013, nastygrams were left on the vehicles' side-view mirror.
 These stories always stirred my grits.
 They also instilled a tinge of fear in my core and I believe that helped prevent me from asking my doctor sooner if I qualified for a permit.